-The IHE organizes its research in “houses” — distinctive scholarly communities, each dedicated to a specific domain of inquiry within human ecology.
+The Gibbons Institute organizes its research in “houses” — distinctive scholarly communities, each dedicated to a specific domain of inquiry within human ecology.

 How Houses Work